weakphish/weakphish/README.md

 I'm currently serving as the Vice President of Hackpack, NCSU's student hacking/cybersecurity group.

-This coming Summer (2021) I will be joining Booz Allen Hamilton as a cybersecurity intern!

 I spent this past Summer as a data analyst intern at Red Hat, where I developed Python and Javascript tools to automate data cleaning processes.

 Areas of interest include software and web security, static analysis, and reverse engineering.

 - 🔭 I’m currently working on ...
 CTFs ;)
 - 🌱 I’m currently learning ...
-Data Structures and Algorithms (CSC 316) and C/Software Tools (CSC 230)
+Reverse Engineering
 - 👯 I’m looking to collaborate on ... anything!
 - 😄 Pronouns: ...
 He/Him/His